RepellentSpy/TaskManager-ForOffices/README.md

-# TaskManager-ForOffices
+# Task Manager for Offices
-A simple Task Manager script that provides the most used features of Task Manager without needing administrator permissions
+I made this silly little batch script a few years ago when I used to work in an office and the administrator blocked our access to task manager.
+You can imagine that made our lives complicated whenever any program stopped responding or explorer needed restarting.
+Which is why back then I created this script that provides the most important features of task manager without needing administrator priviliges.
+Use this as you wish.